 The regular Pedaltrains have options for their brand of power-supply, but most brands will fit comfortably underneath, as will cable-runs and I/O connectors.

-The Pedaltrain Nano is a compact, soft-cased board that accommodates only a single row of pedals, but it’s a great option if that’s all you need and you’re craving a tidy solution.
+The Pedaltrain Nano Plus is a compact, soft-cased board that accommodates only a single row of pedals, but it’s a great option if that’s all you need and you’re craving a tidy solution.

-Because of the tight space under the board, you'll have to raise the rear feet by DIY means, or buy a specific compact power supply.
-Luckily Pedaltrain, Strymon and other brands offer super-slim supplies that will fit - for a price.
+Because of the tight space under the board, you'll have to raise the rear feet by DIY means or buy a specific compact power supply.
+Luckily Pedaltrain, Strymon, and other brands offer super-slim supplies that will fit - for a price.

 Part of the latest trend toward modular, extendable pedalboard solutions, the Aclam boards have a number of interesting features.
 First is that you don't need to fix your pedals using Velcro.
 Instead, the Smart Track fasteners allow you to firmly fix pedals to the board without any adhesive.